AndrewEllis93/Print-Tuning-Guide/README.md

 - It has ironing turned on by default.
 - The objects are too small.
 It's normal for smaller infill areas to look a bit more overextruded than larger infill areas.

-Both of the above methods I've found to have error of up to 5% Fsometimes even more) - which may not sound too bad but it makes a *huge* difference on the appearance of your prints.
+Both of the above methods I've found to have error of up to 5% (sometimes even more) - which may not sound too bad but it makes a *huge* difference on the appearance of your prints.

 This must be done per filament brand/type.
 It may vary by color or by roll, depending how consistent your filament brand of choice is.
 With KVP I am usually able to run the same EM for all colors.